pleyvi/ble-rgbw-lamp/README.md

 Load: 12V Common-Anode RGBW LED strip.

-(Note: Schematic and wiring diagrams will be added to a hardware/ directory in a future commit).
+Basic wiring diagram is in the hardware/ directory.

 ## Firmware Architecture (ESP-IDF)
 Built with ESP-IDF v5.5.
 The firmware avoids putting hardware control inside radio callbacks.
 It is split into three main concerns: